MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 ### Should the crash be processed?

-Set this callback if you'd like to decide if a particular crash needs to be processed or not.
+Set this callback if you want to decide if a particular crash needs to be processed or not.
 For example, there could be a system level crash that you'd want to ignore and that you don't want to send to App Center.

 ```csharp
 Crashes.ShouldProcessErrorReport = (ErrorReport report) =>